swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 ### Supporting all UUID versions immediately

 We considered adding factory methods for all versions (1, 3, 5, 6, 7, 8), but the immediate need is version 7.
 Version 1 (time-based with MAC address) has privacy implications.
 Versions 3 and 5 require different parameters.
 Version 6 is a reordering of version 1 and shares its concerns.
 Version 8 is intentionally application-defined.
 Starting with version 7 keeps the proposal focused.

+### Accepting a `Clock` parameter instead of `Date`

+We considered accepting a `Clock` argument to allow callers to inject a custom time source.
+However, RFC 9562 requires the timestamp to represent [Unix time](https://en.wikipedia.org/wiki/Unix_time) — specifically, the number of milliseconds since the Unix epoch (1 January 1970 UTC).
+This corresponds to what Swift would call a `UTCClock` (see the [UTCClock pitch](https://forums.swift.org/t/pitch-utcclock/78018)), not an arbitrary clock.
+A `SuspendingClock` or `ContinuousClock` measures elapsed time since boot, which would produce an incorrect UUID timestamp.
+Any clock that *does* produce correct results would necessarily be equivalent to `UTCClock`, making the generality unnecessary.
+Instead, we accept an optional `Date` for callers who need to embed a specific point in time.
+This matches the convention used across Foundation for representations of time since the Unix epoch.